-Young by history, yet in the lead; demanding but caring; remarkably diverse in its people, its interests, it opportunities for personal and intellectual growth; the Department of Chemistry, Covenant University is a community of people who are inspired by the promise of possibility.
-And there are so many paths to fulfilling that promise at Covenant University.
-We are known far and wide as a powerhouse in Chemistry and its allied discipline, with major commitment to the new frontiers of Chemistry such as Medicinal, Nano, Computational, Combinational Physical, Inorganic, Environmental, Organic and Analytical Chemistry.
+I welcome you to the Department of Chemistry; we are taking the lead in the areas of research and teaching.
+The department is poised to emerge with a blende of highly demanded crop of caring and remarkably diverse people, interests, with opportunities for personal and intellectual growth.
+The Department of Chemistry, Covenant University is a community of people who are inspired by the promise of possibility, and there are so many paths to fulfilling that promise at Covenant University.
+We are known far and wide as a powerhouse in sciences and its allied discipline, with major commitment to the new frontiers of Chemistry research such as Medicinal, Nano, Computational, Combinational Physical, Materials, Inorganic, Organic, Analytical and Environmental Chemistry.

-It is a pleasure and a privilege to be part of the Department of Chemistry, Covenant University family, to enjoy its world-class academic, research, student life and other facilities and most importantly, to work closely with its remarkable Faculty, staff and students, and with parents and friends.
+It is a pleasure and privilege to be part of the Department of Chemistry family in Covenant University, to enjoy world-class academic, research, student life and other facilities and most importantly, to work closely with its remarkable faculty, staff and students, and with parents and friends.
 Whatever your reason for visiting, you are very welcome to the Department of Chemistry, Covenant University, Canaan Land, Ota, Ogun State, Nigeria.

 - B.Sc.
 Applied Chemistry